DavidRR-F/Obsidian/Security/Objective 2.1 Threat Actors.md

 **Resources and Funding**: Refers to the tools, skills, and personnel at the disposal of a given threat actor

-**Level of Sophistication and Capability**: Refers to their tachnical skill, the complexity of the tools and techniques they use, and their ability to evade detection and countermeasures
+**Level of Sophistication and Capability**: Refers to their technical skill, the complexity of the tools and techniques they use, and their ability to evade detection and countermeasures